ManasCodeXart/ManasCodeXart/README.md

 ### 🔭 What I'm working on right now

-> A fintech interaction component library for React Native — polished, animation-rich payment and wallet UI patterns, built as standalone copy-paste repos starting from a shared template.
-Follow along on X for drops as they ship.
+> A fintech interaction component library for React Native.